domtheanalyst/BellaBeat-Case-Study/README.md

 5. ggrepel: extends the capabilities of ggplot2 in making data points cleaner and removing overlappings

 6. ggpubr: extends the abilities of ggplot2 to create multiple plots, etc.

+You can find all case study codes and visualizations here ... bellabeat-case-2.md